ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Having specified all the ingredients necessary to carry out variational inference (namely, the prior, likelihood and approximate posterior), we next focus on finalizing the definition of the (negative) ELBO as our loss function in Keras.
-As written earlier, ELBO can be decomposed into two terms, :math:`\mathbb{E}_{q_{\phi}(\mathbf{z} | \mathbf{x})} [ \log p_{\theta}(\mathbf{x} | \mathbf{z}) ]` the expected log likelihood (ELL) over :math:`q_{\phi}(\mathbf{z} | \mathbf{x})`, and :math:`- \mathrm{KL} [q_{\phi}(\mathbf{z} | \mathbf{x}) \| p(\mathbf{z}) ]`
+As written earlier, the ELBO can be decomposed into two terms, :math:`\mathbb{E}_{q_{\phi}(\mathbf{z} | \mathbf{x})} [ \log p_{\theta}(\mathbf{x} | \mathbf{z}) ]` the expected log likelihood (ELL) over :math:`q_{\phi}(\mathbf{z} | \mathbf{x})`, and :math:`- \mathrm{KL} [q_{\phi}(\mathbf{z} | \mathbf{x}) \| p(\mathbf{z}) ]`